 Registering land with the state may provide landowners with legal protections but may also expose them to expropriation.
 This paper studies how that tradeoff shaped land formalization in post-independence Tunisia.
-With innovative text-as-geospatial-data methods, I create a rich dataset of the universe of citizen-initiated requests for land registration between 1956 and 1980 and support it with extensive qualitative archival research.
+Using text-as-geospatial-data methods, I chart the universe of citizen-initiated requests for land registration between 1956 and 1980 and support my large-N data with extensive qualitative archival research.
 I argue that registration was prioritized if land held significant fixed capital investment and if there were threatening private neighbors.
 Registration protects land from unscrupulous neighbors, but offers little protection from the state itself.
 Registration was more likely and occurred sooner for land with tree crops (a long-term investment) and for land with potentially ambiguous boundaries.
 Conversely, registration was delayed for properties adjacent to or owned by the state or by family members.
 Modeling diffusion between direct neighbors, I show that properties are especially likely to be registered following a neighboring property with similar land use.
 A stacked difference-in-difference event study provides further support for registration spillovers to properties with the same land use type.
 Finally, I leverage a temporal shock of a high profile state seizure of farmland.
 With the threat of state expropriation suddenly increased, land registration dropped precipitously and remained low given the prospect of forced collectivization of agriculture.
-In the absence of non-state authorities as an alternative source of protection.
-Insecurity can drive “demand” for the state and public compliance, but only if states are available and trusted to provide protection.
-This paper also highlights how citizens’ routine interactions with the state and the production of administrative records are a form of political behavior.
+Insecurity can drive “demand” for the state and public compliance, but only when the public trusts state authority.

 Why are some populations more or less visible to the state?
-I argue that state discrimination reduces the legibility of disfavored communities through two channels: bottom-up mechanisms, where mistrust discourages voluntary registration, and top-down mechanisms, where the civil service is selectively inaccessible.
+I argue that state discrimination reduces the legibility of disfavored communities through two channels: demand mechanisms, where mistrust discourages voluntary registration, and supply mechanisms, where the civil service is selectively inaccessible.
 This paper examines political sources of uneven population legibility, focusing on birth registration in Côte d'Ivoire before, during, and after the Ivorian Civil War (2002–2011).
-Drawing on five household survey datasets and postwar census data, I use a triple-difference design to show caused significant variation in birth registration inequality across the wartime line of control, which I trace to discrimination and exclusion during the war.
+Drawing on five household survey datasets and postwar census data, I use a triple-difference design to show the emergence of significant variation in birth registration inequality across the wartime line of control, which I trace to discrimination and exclusion during the war.
 Migrant communities faced declining registration under the anti-migrant Gbagbo regime, while enjoying a registration advantage in rebel-controlled territory.
-Mechanism tests suggest that top-down exclusion predominated in rebel zones, while both top-down and bottom-up dynamics drove inequality under regime regions.
+Mechanism tests provide suggestive evidence that supply-side exclusion predominated in rebel zones, while both supply and demand dynamics drove inequality under regime regions.
 After the war, judicious retroactive enumeration corrected wartime inequalities.
 This paper emphasizes how the extent and unevenness of vital records registration are political choices.

-How do African smallholding farmers react to insecurity?
 Land insecurity is a persistent feature of agrarian economies across the Global South, yet formal land documentation remains rare even where conflicts over property are common.
-In Côte d'Ivoire, the state has limited vision of the rural land domain and landowners have few state protections faced with an intense recent history of land conflict.
-I ask how the threat of communal violence influences how Ivorians choose to protect their land rights.
+In Côte d'Ivoire, the state has limited vision of the domain and landowners have few state protections faced with an intense recent history of land conflict.
 I argue that documentation enables calling on the state and will be most useful when non-state institutions are weak or unreliable.
-This paper leverages a sudden wave of violence around the 2020 presidential election as a shock to perceived insecurity.
-I the leverage household survey data collected before and after the election to estimate a difference-in-difference by proximity to violence.
-I find that exposure to violence reduces the proportion of land held collectively, but has a weak effect increasing rates of land documentation.
-This positive effect on documentation is driven by ethnically diverse villages.
-State arbitration of property disputes is more needed in diverse societies with weak customary authorities.
-I discuss these results as well as some more surprising findings (e.g., a lack of an effect on subjective insecurity).
-I plan to extend this paper by zooming in to the household level.
-This article contributes to understanding how people react to insecurity and when land documentation will be in most demand.
+This paper leverages household survey data collected before and after a period of more intense violence to estimate a difference-in-difference by proximity to violence.
+I support this with qualitative evidence from Ivorian government reports and media accounts of violence.
+I find that exposure to violence increases reported land insecurity and individual (rather than collective) ownership.
+Violence has an overall null effect on documentation, but with considerable heterogeneity.
+Violence exposure increases land documentation in the most diverse communities and among internal migrants.
+State arbitration of property disputes is more needed when customary authorities are weak or untrustworthy.
+For local minority groups (as well as households directly victimized), though, violence appears to reduce the rate of documentation.

 With Daniel Markovits and Andrew Thompson